-Since Libra is air energy, this New Moon is ideal for starting a new business, working on a budget, and anything related to goals and ambitions.
-Capricorn is the “I relate and decide” energy of the Zodiac.
+Since Capricorn is earth energy, this New Moon is ideal for starting a new business, working on a budget, and anything related to goals and ambitions.
+Capricorn is the “I achieve” energy of the Zodiac.
 Who, or what situation, needs you to take the lead and get results?
-What kind of relationship work do you need to do for yourself and others?
+What kind of ambition do you need to pursue?

 The Numbers of This New Moon

-This New Moon will occur on 10/16/2020, so the number for this day is 12, which reduces to a 3.
-3 is the number for creativity, artistry, and hard work, so this New Moon encourages us to think about who we are, what we want, and how we need to initiate ourselves to go forward with a sense of responsibility and conscious intention.
+This New Moon will occur on 01/13/2021, so the number for this day is 10, which reduces to a 1.
+1 is the number for identity, individuality, and initiation, so this New Moon encourages us to think about who we are, what we want, and how we need to initiate ourselves to go forward with a sense of responsibility and conscious intention.

-The number for the day of this New Moon is 16.
+The number for the day of this New Moon is 13.
 In his book Modern Numerology, Morris Goodman does not reduce the days of the month.
 Instead, he provides an interpretation for each day.
-The 16th day promotes cleverness, clarity, and intellect.
-“Because of the power to penetrate walls of ignorance or abstruse problems,” we should use this New Moon to get the truth of matters and do what we know is right (36).
+The 13th day promotes “an infinite capacity for work.
+The keynote of your thinking is structure” (34-35).